kwur/new-kwur-site/_posts/2013-01-27-the-kwur-blog-a-rennaisance.md

   </p>

   <p>
-    &nbsp;

   </p>

   <p>
-    We're making an effort to ressurect the blog &#8211; start checking back here for KWUR news (there will be plenty of it this semester) and random musings.
+    We're making an effort to ressurect the blog – start checking back here for KWUR news (there will be plenty of it this semester) and random musings.
 This is something of a random musing, but first some quick KWUR newses:
   </p>

   <p>
-    &nbsp;

   </p>

   <p>
-    &#8211; Spring programming is officially ON!
+    – Spring programming is officially ON!
 Check <a href="http://kwur.com/schedule/" id="our schedule" target="_blank">http://kwur.com/schedule/</a> to see what's happening for the next few months, and of course, tune in on our stream or 90.3 FM.
   </p>

   <p>
-    &nbsp;

   </p>

   <p>
-    &#8211; Stack sessions are coming back!
+    – Stack sessions are coming back!
 Stay tuned for more info.
   </p>

   <p>
-    &nbsp;

   </p>

   <p>